-32 See https://experience.arcgis.com/experience/5301c55a8189410b9428a90f05596af4/page/GSI-Score/ Fields in Trust's annual barometer of park and green space provision in Great Britain.
+32 See https://experience.arcgis.com/experience/5301c55a8189410b9428a90f05596af4/page/GSI-Score/ Fields in Trust states that the "Green Space Index is Fields in Trust's annual barometer of park and green space provision in Great Britain.
 It helps to identify where legal protection of green space can help to achieve these targets and bring lasting benefits to people, place and the planet."